 Abilify and The FDA

-- In 2004 it was linked to Diabetes and Hyperglycemia – in this case the FDA required that the manufacturers add warnings to the medication labels that it increased the risk of diabetes and hyperglycemia.
+- In 2004 – Abilify linked to diabetes and hyperglycemia.
+The FDA required that the manufacturers add warnings to the medication labels noting the increased the risk of diabetes and hyperglycemia.

-- In 2007 it was linked to suicide in younger patients – the FDA required the addition of a black box warning to be added to the label stating that Abilify increased the risk of suicide in patients that are younger than 24.
+- In 2007 – Abilify linked to suicide in younger patients.
+The FDA required the addition of a black box warning stating that Abilify increased the risk of suicide in patients under the age of 24.

-- In 2008 it was linked to death in elderly patients – the FDA required the manufacturer to update the labels to include a black box warning regarding the increased risk of death in older patients when used to treat dementia.
+- In 2008 – Abilify linked to increased risk of death in elderly patients.
+The FDA required the manufacturer to include a black box warning regarding the increased risk to older patients.

-- In 2011 it was linked to problems in newborn babies – the FDA required that woman who are pregnant or planning to become pregnant be aware that this medication may cause abnormal muscle movement and withdrawal symptoms in infants who are exposed to the drug during the third trimester.
+- In 2011 – Abilify linked to problems in newborn babies.
+The FDA required that woman who are pregnant or planning to become pregnant be aware that Abilify may cause abnormal muscle movement and withdrawal symptoms in infants exposed to the drug during the third trimester.

 Have You Developed a Compulsive Gambling Behavior After Taking Abilify?

-If you or a loved one has suffered after taking this medication you may be entitled to compensation for your injuries.
-It is important that you speak to a qualified Abilify lawyer regarding your legal rights and options.
-You may be entitled to damages for gambling losses, emotional anguish, pain and suffering, or other losses.
-We are working alongside some of the more experienced Abilify lawyers in the country, who can file an Abilify lawsuit against the manufacturer on your behalf.
-Please contact our toll free number at 1-800-992-6878, or fill out a contact form for a free case evaluation.
-There are no legal fees until you receive a settlement or reward.
+If you or a loved one has suffered side effects after taking Abilify, you may be entitled to compensation for gambling losses, medical bills, pain and suffering, among other losses.
+We are working with experienced Abilify lawyers across the country, who are investigating these claims.
+They may be able to file a lawsuit on your behalf and charge no fee unless you get an award or settlement.
+Contact us toll free at 1-800-992-6878, or fill out a contact form online for a free, no obligation case evaluation.